|Download Installation Guide||Download Horizontal Fixing Guide|

 1. Anchorages (Wall and Post Fixings)

-If your anchorage point is to a building or brick structure, we advise that you seek professional advice regarding the anchorages – most walls are not designed to be pulled upon.
-During poor weather and strong winds the loads created by your Shade Sail can be enormous, and should not be underestimated.
+If your anchorage point is to a building or brick structure, we advise that you ensure the brickwork is sound or seek the advice of a structural engineer.
+During poor weather and strong winds the loading on your Shade Sail can be enormous, and should not be underestimated.

 Using your chosen fixing accessories, you can begin to fit your Shade Sails.
 Instruction on how to install our adjustable fixings can be found here: